Gemma Nierga: Biography

 Aznar had already spoken with ETA during a truce that had ended in failure.
 Now ETA had just killed the person from the other ideological sensitivity who also possessed the will for dialogue.
 The journalist's words were well received by the people, but they were neither realistic nor fair.

 In July 2004, Nierga married José Antonio Cabanillas, lieutenant mayor for the United Left in the city of Córdoba, where she went to reside.
 In September 2005, their son Pau was born.

 In 2005, the Observatory against Domestic and Gender Violence presented her with its Recognition Award for her work in the eradication of domestic and gender violence in the media.
 On 24 October 2007, she received an Ondas Distinguished Career award for hosting La ventana for 10 years.

 After a decade away from television, on 11 April 2008, she premiered the weekly talk show Ya te vale on the TVE channel La 1, an adaptation of the BBC program What Kids Really Think, where children interview celebrity guests.
 This was a nationwide version of No em ratllis, which Julia Otero had presented on TV3 in Catalonia.
 On TVE the program lasted two months, with low ratings.

 In July 2008, Nierga received the Antena de Oro for directing and presenting La ventana.
 That September she moved back to Barcelona with her husband and son, where she continued to direct and present the program daily.
 During the first months of the 2009 season, she was replaced by Marta González Novo for the birth of her second child, Arnau.

 She narrated LaSexta's documentary Baby Boom in April 2012, a Spanish version of the Channel 4 program One Born Every Minute.
 Beginning on 3 September of that year, she and Pepa Bueno presented the Cadena SER radio program Hoy por hoy, where she remained until July 2017, when SER informed her that they would not renew her contract.

 In May 2013 she received the Quim Regàs Journalism Award for her "multifaceted, long, and prolific" career in the field.

 In November 2017, Nierga received the Non-sexist Communication Award for her career from the Association of Women Journalists of Catalonia.
 That month, 8TV announced signing her to cover the Catalan electoral campaign before the elections convened on 21 December.
 In January 2018, she joined Telecinco to write for El programa de Ana Rosa.
 In March 2018 she began presenting Mis padres on TV3.

-On 21 September 2020, she began presenting Cafè d’idees, produced by RTVE Catalunya and broadcast simultaneously on La 2 and Ràdio 4.
+On 21 September 2020, she began presenting Cafè d'idees, produced by RTVE Catalunya and broadcast simultaneously on La 2 and Ràdio 4.
+In 2024, she combined Cafè d'idees on TVE with the debate program 59 segundos, which aired for six months.